If you were to focus on only one channel for your company’s lead generation, it should be LinkedIn.

 The numbers show that the platform isn’t just a good choice for B2B marketers – it’s the best.
 The conversion rates are higher and the cost per lead is lower compared to other advertising networks.
 Plus, there are plenty of ways to find leads for free, and a couple of tools that make the process easy.

-This guide will dig into the benefits, the paid and free strategies, and the tools that help streamline lead generation on LinkedIn.
+This guide will dig into the benefits, the paid and free strategies, and the tools that help streamline LinkedIn lead generation.
 By the end, you’ll have a method for generating more leads for less on the platform.

 Use the links below to navigate to each section:

 Why bother with LinkedIn?
-Why not focus on generating leads with search engine advertising, display networks, or more high-traffic social media platforms like Facebook or Twitter?
+Why not focus on generating leads with search engine advertising, email tracking pixel, display networks, or more high-traffic social media platforms like Facebook or Twitter?

 Simply put, LinkedIn is where professionals go to level up in business.
 The average user might log on to stay informed about what’s happening in their industry, look for new employees to add to their team, or seek out tools that can optimize their team’s workflows.